Accenture/mercury-composable/guides/CHAPTER-4.md

 Since the code style is "sequential non-blocking", using a "while" loop does not block the "event loop" provided that you are using an "await" API inside the while-loop.

 In this fashion, the intent of the code is clear.
-Sequential non-blocking method offers high throughput because it does not consume CPU resources while the function is waiting for a response from another function.
+Sequential non-blocking method offers higher throughput because it does not consume CPU resources while the function is waiting for a response from another function.

 We recommend sequential non-blocking style for more sophisticated event streaming logic.

-> Note: "await" methods are only supported in KotlinLambdaFunction which is a suspend function.
-        When Java 19 virtual thread feature becomes officially available, we will enhance the function execution strategies accordingly.

 ## Orchestration layer